Seeds of Racial Healing

 41. Bedrock

-42. Harvest of Blessings
+42. Waiting for the Harvest of Blessing

-Part 5: Sow, Tend and Harvest: Days 43-52
+Part 5: Sow, Tend, and Harvest, Days 43-52

 43. Planted for God's Glory